23 Most Popular Venezuelan Foods

 Most Popular Dish in Zulia

-Located in the northeast of the country, this state is one of the most populous and its cuisine is mostly based on banana, coconut, fish, and red meat.
+Located in the northeast of the country, this is one of the most populous states.
+Its traditional cuisine is mostly based on banana, coconut, fish, and red meat.